dudgital/challenge-yourself-africa/rules.md

 June 1st, 2021.
 [PUT YOUR DATE HERE]

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #ChallengeYourselfIn100Days #100DaysOfCode
+1. I will tweet about my progress every day -> using the hashtag #ChallengeYourselfAfrica #100DaysOfCode

 2. I will push code to GitHub every day so that anyone can see my progress.